-The TPZ forms an area around a tree that addresses both the stability and growing requirements of
+The TPZ forms an area around a tree or group of trees that addresses both the stability and growing requirements of a tree.

 While TPZs are shown as circular the distribution of the root system is greatly influenced by soil conditions, slope, existing structures and obstructions to growth.